A Selected Chronological Bibliography of Biology and Medicine

 Eugène Houssard (FR) described chronic subdural hematoma which he

-thought was of inflammatory origin (909).
-Chronic subdural hematoma had been
+thought was of inflammatory origin (925).
+Chronic subdural hematoma had

 The first issue of the Journal